Texas A&M Aggies: Equestrian

 Coached by Tana McKay, the women's equestrian team has been a varsity sport at Texas A&M since 1999.
 Although a group of administrators and coaches are working to make equestrian an NCAA-recognized sport, A&M competes with 18 other equestrian teams from Division I schools.

 For seven years, from 2000 to 2006, the program participated in the Intercollegiate Horse Show Association National Championship, winning the Western division national title three times.
 The Aggies ended their participation in IHSA in 2006, and the program now competes only in the Varsity Equestrian National Championship, in which A&M won the overall national championship in 2002 and Western division titles in 2005, 2007, 2009, and 2010.
 Additionally, in 2010, Texas A&M won two individual national titles, with Caroline Gunn winning the national title for the second time in a row in Horsemanship, and Maggie Gratny winning the national title in reining.

 Texas A&M won the inaugural Big 12 Classic in 2007, a competition between Big 12 programs with equestrian teams, which includes Baylor, Kansas State, and Oklahoma State.

 Volleyball

 The Aggie volleyball team is coached by Jamie Morrison, who has been at Texas A&M since 2023.
 The Texas A&M volleyball team participated in 13 consecutive NCAA postseasons, from Corbelli's first year in 1993 to 2005, reaching the Elite Eight twice and Sweet Sixteen three times.
 After several lean years, the Aggies returned to the NCAA tournament, advancing to the Sweet 16 in 2010 and the second round in 2011.
+In 2025, The Aggies captured their first NCAA National Championship after defeating Kentucky in straight sets.